-04/29 - Assessing the Far Right Today
+04/28 - Assessing the Far Right Today (30)

 How strong is the far right today?
-Is it in power in the US?
-Is it dominating the EU?
+Is it set to return to power in the US?
+Is it dominating European politics?
+How has it been affected by COVID-19?
 Is it the politics of the future or has it peaked?